tntC4stl3/ansiblebook/README.md

 # Ansible: Up and Running code samples

+[tntC4stl3] Change the code to fit Ansible 2.1.2.0

 This repository contains code samples from [Ansible: Up and Running](http://ansiblebook.com), organized by book chapter.